vi3itor/lingualeoanki/README.md

 [LinguaLeo][3] has a user-friendly interface for adding new words to learn and a good [browser extension][4] to quickly look up for translations and add words to the dictionary in one click.
 But once you added the words and learned them via several [trainings][5], you need Anki to stick them in your memory forever with as little time and effort as possible.

 ### Notice on recent update of LinguaLeo
 The [update][30] of Lingualeo on April 30, 2019 brought several [issues][31].
-As of July 30, 2019 they are still experimenting and changing API from time to time.
-Current version of add-on (2.1.5) is fully compatible with the update, except of downloading context for the word.
+As of November, 2019 they are still experimenting and changing API from time to time.
+Current version of add-on (2.2.0) is fully compatible with the update, when using new API it is not possible for now to get context for words, but with old API it works as before.
 On Lingualeo website there are still some problems with incorrect translations and not getting all the words.
 If you find some problems with your words, translations or pictures, please check on [Lingualeo][3] first and write to the support.
 For the add-on problems please [create an issue on Github][10] or mail me at 4yourquestions {at} gmail.com.
 Thank you!

+### New in version 2.2 (2019-11-20):
+### Added
+- Ability to choose what API to use.
+- Check for new version on start.
+- Show version info in the window title.
+- Config option for number of words per request.
+- Config options for download timeout, number of retries, sleep seconds and parallel downloads.
+- Get word context again by using old API.
+- Show busy progress bar when requesting list of words and wordsets.
+- Show number of found words in a progress bar.

+### Changed
+- Media is downloaded 3 times faster because of parallel downloads.
+- List of words and wordsets is requested asynchronously and doesn't freeze the GUI.
+- "Update existing notes" option will update not only media, but also translation and context.
+- Renamed 'All' radio-button to 'Any'.
+- Improved dictionary word count in wordset window.

 ### New in version 2.1:
 #### Added